yingzho2/kelly-data-viz/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should hire me.

 # About me
 Hi!
 My name is Ying樱 Zhou周, but I go by Kelly.
 I am currently in my last semester at Carnegie Mellon University studying my master program in Data Analytics.
+Before coming to CMU, I have two years of experience in data-driven roles at ByteDance and Amazon, where I worked as a Customer Solutions Analyst and Project Manager.
+My expertise includes SQL, Python, and data visualization tools like Tableau, where I’ve helped optimize campaigns, analyze customer behavior, and improve business strategies.
+I'm passionate about using data to solve complex problems and drive impactful decision-making across operations and marketing.

 # What I hope to learn

-1. I want to learn how to compact as much information into one visualization as possible, but without distracting the audience from the main message.
+1. I want to learn how to compact as much information as possible into one visualization without distracting the audience from the main message.
-2. I want to know when to use pie chart
+2. I want to understand when to use a pie chart effectively.
-3. I want to learn from my classmates on their experience of visualization because some of them are very artsy.
+3. I hope to learn from my classmates' experiences with visualization, as some of them have a very artistic approach.

 # Portfolio

 # Examples
-You can keep this section for stuff from in-class demos or your other work, or remove it.
+(Class exercises and my personal work will be updated here.)

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)

+For more information, check out the [Visualizing Government Debt](visualizing-government-debt) page.

 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.

 ## Assignment 3&4: [Critique by Design](critique-by-design)